Smoked Brisket Flat (The Ultimate Guide)

 Smoking a brisket flat is a great alternative to smoking a whole packer brisket.
 It takes much less time and will generally cost you less money.
 Plus, you can still feed a small army with a smoked brisket flat.

-One of the nice things about brisket is that it often make enough for more than one meal.
-We show you how to reheat a brisket as well.
+One of the nice things about brisket is that it often makes enough for more than one meal.
+Although smoked brisket flat will always taste better the first time around, I’m also going to show you the best way to reheat a brisket.

-Making one of these takes some planning.
+Smoking a brisket, like any of the best smoker recipes, takes some planning.
 You need to get the timing right and you need the right equipment.
 Besides the ingredients, these are some of the things you will need.

 Carefully planning your plan of attack with the smoker will make everything go smoother and help to give you the best smoked brisket flat possible.